clj-kondo/clj-kondo/doc/linters.md

 *Example trigger:* `(s/def ::foo string?) (s/def ::foo int?)`

-*Example message:* `redefined spec :user/foo, first defined at src/user.clj:1:8`.
+*Example message:* `spec :user/foo also defined at src/user.clj:1:8`.

 Detection is project-wide and spans runs: registrations from previously linted files are remembered in the cache (mirroring spec's own global registry), so a